Conditions of your stay

 Your new visa will cover the time for you to retake your modules.
 If you are able to complete your re-takes within the time you have left on your current visa, then you can continue to study on this visa.

-If you will not be able to complete your course before your visa expires, or you have been refused a CAS to extend your visa, then we strongly suggest that you make an appointment with our Student Advisers () to discuss your options.
+If you will not be able to complete your course before your visa expires, or you have been refused a CAS to extend your visa, then we strongly suggest that you make an appointment with our Student Advisers to discuss your options.
+Chat with our Library and Student Centre team, or raise an enquiry on Compass to do this.

 Work placements

 If you are taking part in a year-long placement then this will mean applying for a new visa before you can start your placement.
-You must contact the Student Advice team at for guidance on this process before committing to the placement.
+You must contact the Student Advice team by chatting with our Library and Student Centre team, or by raising an enquiry on Compass, for guidance on this process before committing to the placement.
 We recommend that you contact the Student Advice team as early as possible to ensure you have enough time to organise your new visa before your placement begins.

 Changing visa categories

-If you are intending to apply for a different type of visa while you are studying with us, we strongly recommend that you contact Student Advice to discuss how this could affect your studies and your stay in the UK.
-You should provide evidence that you have applied for a new visa to .
+If you intend to apply for a different type of visa while you are studying with us, we strongly recommend that you contact Student Advice to discuss how this could affect your studies and your stay in the UK.
+You should provide evidence that you have applied for a new visa by chatting with our Library and Student Centre team, or by raising an enquiry on Compass.
 Once you obtain your new visa you must bring this in so we can update your records.
 We will contact the Home Office to inform them that you no longer require a Student Visa sponsored by the University.